A fresh easy-to-make recipe from the Amalfi coast.

 - black pepper to taste

-Chop the onion, celery, basil, parsley and one garlic clove very finely (I put them in a hand-held food processor) Cut the tomatoes in halves or quarters.
+- Chop the onion, celery and one garlic clove very finely (I put them in a hand-held food processor) Cut the tomatoes in halves or quarters.
+Chop the fresh herbs

 - Rub the other garlic clove onto the sides of a large bowl that can also accommodate the pasta when it’s cooked.

-- Add salt and pepper to taste and mix everything together well.
+- Add salt and pepper to taste and the olive oil.
+Mix everything together well.

-- Cover with cling film and leave to marinate for an hour or 2 (not in the fridge)
+- Cover with cling film and leave to marinate for an hour or 2 (not in the fridge).
+I prefer to leave it for at least 2 hours.

-- Cooked the vermicelli al dente in boiling salted water according to the instructions on the packet. (normally 13 minutes)
+- Cook the vermicelli al dente according to the instructions on the packet. (normally 13 minutes)

-As soon as the pasta is cooked, strain it and add it to the bowl with the tomato mixture and a little more olive oil if it seems dry.
+- As soon as the pasta is cooked, drain it and add it to the bowl with the tomato mixture and a little more olive oil if it seems dry.
 Mix everything together well.

 - Serve immediately sprinkled with a little more chopped parsley.